miku-wwl/we_pte/pte_record/0215/DI/note.md

 Based on the graph, it can be found that the value of birds is about 5.7m.

 In conclusion, this graph provides information about the number of US households keeping pets.

+摘录归纳
+The horizontal line in the graph indicates there was no change in this period.

+However, the vertical line indicates the trend was down in next period.